-The Company owns approximately 18 acres in the Capital Center Area in Providence, Rhode Island.
-With the exception of Parcel 6C, all of the Company's real property is leased either under long-term leases or short-term leases as more particularly described in Item 1, Business.
-Effective August 29, 2020, the Parcel 6C lease was terminated by the tenant.
+The Company owns approximately 18 acres and a historic building in the Capital Center Area of Providence, Rhode Island.
+With the exception of Parcel 6C and Parcel 20, all of the Company's real property is leased either under long-term leases or short-term leases as more particularly described in Item 1, Business.
+Effective August 29, 2020, the Parcel 6C lease was terminated by the tenant and effective October 31, 2021, the Parcel 20 lease was terminated by the Company.
 The Company also owns or controls 23 locations on which 44 billboard faces have been constructed.
-All but one of these locations are owned by the Company under permanent easements from the Railroad; the remaining location is leased from an unrelated third party with a remaining term of two years.
+All but one of these locations are owned by the Company under permanent easements from the Railroad; the remaining location is leased from an unrelated third party with a remaining term of three years.

 Item 3.
-Legal Proceedings - None
+Legal Proceedings